fChristenson/My-life-as-a-programmer/README.md

 ## Pending tutorials

+> Can you make a series on Chrome tools?

 > Can you make a video about loading fonts?

 > Can you make a video about using Microdata?